richardanaya/nopwd/README.md

 ValidateAPICode(code) (bool,string,error)
 ```

 **Note: this library is not enough for production grade login system, but it might be good for experiments.
-Consider more issues such as rate limitting, blacklisting, asking for a new code before the old one expires.
+Consider more issues such as rate limitting, blacklisting, invalidation, asking for a new code before the old one expires.
 If you are in doubt, look at the source of this project.
 It's very minimal.**

 ```go
 // What secret should tokens be validated with?